-Water in Otter Lake is supplied from an extensive drainage area (10,000 acres or more) via at least 10 small parent streams most of which feed into the lake via its numerous wetland areas.
+Water in Otter Lake is supplied from an extensive drainage area (10,000 acres or more) via Barker's Creek and at least 9 small streams, most of which feed into the lake via its numerous wetland areas.
 Because Otter Lake abuts the Smiths Falls and area limestone plain there are also several natural springs, the location of which and the volume of water they produce are unknown.
-However Otter Lake has only a single outlet, Otter Creek.
+However, Otter Lake has only a single outlet, Otter Creek.
 Since the 1960's beavers have been quite active in the upper reaches of the creek.
-RVCA estimates that there are at lest 8 beaver dams between Otter Lake and Lombardy.
+RVCA estimates that there are at least 8 beaver dams between Otter Lake and Lombardy.
 All of these dams reduce the flow of water in Otter Creek, however only 2 or 3 dams downstream from the culvert on Otter Lake Road have significant effect on water levels in Otter Lake.
 As a result, beaver activity in the creek combined with the large volume of water resulting from the early spring runoff can often have a significant effect on the water level in the lake.
 Water levels are often quite high in the early spring, especially if there has been a rapid spring thaw.
-These high water levels can cause local flooding to private access roads and low lying properties, which is obviously a serious concern to some property owners.
+Climate change is also a factor.
+These high water levels can, on occasion, cause local flooding, particularly in the wetland areas that surround the lake.
+Private access roads and low-lying properties may be affected if adequate preventative measures have not been taken by the owners.
+Protecting our wetlands, one role of the Rideau Valley Conservation Authority (RVCA), is important.
+However, the RVCA has expressed its willingness to work with residents to develop strategies to alleviate some of these issues.
 After the spring runoff is complete the lake level usually drops significantly over the course of a normal summer, with most of the water loss resulting from evaporation and lack of inflow.
-Water levels can again rise in the fall, when beavers again become active in the creek, however following the freeze over, the lake level will drop during the winter months
+In fact, severe hot, dry summers can lower lake levels sufficiently to expose rocks and shoals in the lake that are not normally a concern to boaters.
+Water levels can again rise in the fall, when beavers again become active in the creek, however following the freeze over, the lake level will drop during the winter months.